Bag & clutch Moai in nice black & off-white Aztec jacquard fabric

 - Genuine leather badge with Ikigai logo embossed.

-This bag is named MOAI.
+This set is named MOAI.
 Because Ikigai is inextricably linked to MOAI and we think it is such a beautiful concept, we have named this bag accordingly.

 Below some more explanation about the concept MOAI.